boumitran-risingstar/https---github.com-boumitran-risingstar-mouth-metrics-flutter-app/blueprint.md

 ### Version 1.8.2

 *   **Navigation Flow Correction:**
     *   In `lib/home_screen.dart`, the navigation from the "Find Dental Clinics" card was changed from `context.go()` to `context.push()`.
-This corrects the user experience by pushing the `nearby-clinics` screen onto the navigation stack, ensuring the user can press the back button to return to the dashboard as expected.
+This corrects the user experience by pushing the `nearby-clinics` screen onto the navigation stack, ensuring the user can press the back button to return to the home screen as expected.
 *   **Dashboard UI Cleanup:**
     *   The back button was explicitly removed from the dashboard's `AppBar` by setting `automaticallyImplyLeading: false` in `lib/home_screen.dart`.
 This removes a confusing and unnecessary UI element from the app's main screen.
 *   **Backend Service Authentication Fix:**